blankBuffer/BitLogic/README.md

 Completely re written with many new techniques.

-simple GUI (not polished but functional), I preder to use non gui mode myself.
+simple GUI (not polished but functional), I prefer to use non GUI mode myself.

 Boolean algebra implemented

 Both RPN and algebraic input.

-The tigonometry is not fully implemented
+The trigonometry is not fully implemented

-Please be kind about my implemntations, I am not a mathmetician by any means.
+Please be kind about my implementations, I am not a mathematician by any means.
 Ive only taken classes up to integral calculus so I may not do things in optimal ways.
 I also have not read any CAS books so there are most certainly logic problems with my design.
 That being said I do try my best